mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 });
 ```

 So, we have this *asynchronous* code above, that uses the *callback* approach.
 In this lecture, I'm going to show you how to rewrite that using *Promises*.
 So, I'm going to put this side by side so you can see the difference.
 We call *getUser* and give it *1* as an argument, now this *getUser* returns a *Promise*.
 So, we can get the *Promise* and store it in a constant *p*.
+In the last lecture, you learned that every *Promise* object has two methods, *catch* and *then*.
+We use *catch* to catch *errors* and *then* to get the result of an *asynchronous* operation.